Irina Zaks, Drupal Trainer Reading estimate: 6 minutes

 Let’s begin our deep dive into the foundation for your Drupal 7 (D7) upgrade estimates.
 The same principles apply if you are doing this work inside your company or hiring an agency.
 If you are not doing a full rebuild of your site and not moving to a simpler CMS, you have two great candidates for your next Drupal-based CMS.

-Drupal 9 (D9) and Backdrop CMS are both descendants of the same parent — Drupal 7 or D7 for short.
-In order to make a good comparison between the migration to each of these systems, it is important to understand how each of them is different from D7 and how each one inherits features and traits from D7.
+Drupal 9 (D9) and Backdrop CMS are both descendants of the same parent — Drupal 7.
+To make a good comparison between the migration to each of these systems, it is important to understand how each of them is different from D7 and how each one inherits features and traits from D7.

 The following matrix provides a comparison of major D7 features and D9 and Backdrop CMS: